 Description

-A water-powered mill located beside the Cadnam River, below the U-shaped lake, formed to supply the hydraulic power.
-Mid C19.
-A plain rectangular structure with brick walls on three sides, associated with a deep brick-lined channel which contains the water wheel.
-Slate roof.
-The wheel has a cast-iron frame and iron scoops, the axle passing into the building, which support the eaves.
-Inside there is a series of wood-working machines, driven from the water wheel through a set of shafts.
-The mill is in working order, and also serves as an exhibition in a country park.
+The Sawmill north of Paulton House is a mid-19th century water-powered mill situated beside the Cadnam River, below a U-shaped lake that provides hydraulic power.
+It is a plain rectangular building with brick walls on three sides and features a slate roof.
+The mill is associated with a deep brick-lined channel that houses the water wheel, which has a cast-iron frame and iron scoops, with the axle extending into the building to support the eaves.
+Inside, there is a series of wood-working machines powered by the water wheel through a set of shafts.
+The mill is operational and also serves as an exhibition space within a country park.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.